What is a Corporate Counsel?

 • Patents

 In-house attorneys are also responsible for troubleshooting problems before they occur.
 The working is in stark contrast to the workings of a law firm where the advocates quickly learn to recognize the legal issues in, say, a business agreement, an in-house attorney will work more closely with the business people to establish business terms, identify legal issues and decide what type and level of risk is acceptable.
-Counsels at higher up the ladder is most likely to function as trusted business advisors and often report directly to the CEO.
-Therefore, an understanding of the business functions and management comes in handy for an in-house attorney.

-The work of an in-house counsel is more like that of a generalist involving a little bit of everything.
-They work in majority of areas such as transaction, mergers and acquisitions, contracts etc. Also, since corporations have a global presence, international law also comes into play.
+Also, since corporations have a global presence, international law also comes into play.
 Although the profession does not demand specialization, the wide array of matters which are entrusted to the in-house team demands high efficiency and versatility.

 Association of Corporate Counsel (ACC)

-Corporate Counsel Pros and Cons
+Corporate Counsel: Pros and Cons

-The Advocates Act prohibits an in-house counsel from appearing as advocates in courts.
-As a result, the profession will only be useful in the stages leading up to any court proceedings and businesses will still need to engage external counsels for court proceedings.
 Another con of the profession is meeting the job requirement of “jack of all trades”.
 An in-house counsel has to advise on a day to day basis along with troubleshooting the possible solutions.
 It is highly unlikely that a sole in-house counsel can come up with the breadth and range solutions that are required for the job.